stephencweiss/stephencharlesweiss.com/content/blog/2019-12-06/debug-storybook-chrome-vscode.md

 `breakOnLoad` is an experimental feature and can have performance implications.
 That said, I like it for ensuring that my debugging behaves as expected and I don't run around in circles trying to figure out why it's not stopping at breakpoints.

 Given that I don't debug that often, when I do, I want it to work, and I'll take the performance hit (which I'll note has not been noticeable so far).

+## Alternative Options

+While the VSCode approach worked for me, another option to investigate is the Storbyook add-on for [Console](https://github.com/storybookjs/storybook-addon-console).

+Even beyond the debugging requirements I had, this is useful if you don't want to keep a console window open at all times.

+Storbyook has provided a [live demo](https://storybookjs.github.io/storybook-addon-console/?path=/story/*) as well.